Further Investigation of the Survivability of Code Technical Debt Items: Related Work

 \section{Related Work}

-Several studies have focused on the detection and understanding of the effect of the introduction of specific types of code TDI (i.e., code smells) on software maintenance and quality (e.g.,~\cite{arcoverde2011understanding, peters2012evaluating}).
+Several studies have focused on the detection and understanding of when and how the introduction of specific types of code TDI (i.e., code smells) impact software maintenance and quality (e.g.,~\cite{arcoverde2011understanding, peters2012evaluating}).
 These studies use historical data to evaluate the lifespan of code smells and help improve maintenance activities and code quality.
-Moreover, the empirical analysis of the evolution of code smells during the product life-cycle has been addressed in several research studies~\cite{arcoverde2011understanding,lozano2007assessing}.
+Moreover, the empirical analysis of the evolution of code smells during the product life-cycle has been addressed in research studies~\cite{arcoverde2011understanding,lozano2007assessing}.
 Chatzigeorgiou and Manakos~\cite{chatzigeorgiou2010investigating} investigated the presence and evolution of code smells through an exploratory analysis of past versions of a software system.
 With a focus on when and how code smells are introduced and removed from software systems, the authors examined the evolution of three types of code smells in two open-source systems.
 Their results indicated that most code smells last as long as the software system operates, and refactoring does not necessarily eliminate code smells.
 This is not unusual as a study by Peters and Zaidman~\cite{peters2012evaluating} showed that developers, although being very aware of the presence of code smells in their code, tend to ignore the impact of those code smells on the maintainability of their code.
-This observation ignited interest in assessing the impact of code smells on maintenance activities within the research community and several empirical studies have been conducted since then.
+This observation ignited interest in assessing the impact of code smells on maintenance activities within the research community, and several empirical studies have been conducted since then.
+Marcilio et~al.~\cite{marcilio2019static} investigated the usage of an automatic static analysis tool (ASAT), i.e., Sonarqube, to examine its usage by the developers.
+They report that practitioners can benefit from using ASATs if they are properly configured, i.e., using relevant rules.
+Their results show that only $8.76\%$ of the code TDIs are \textit{fixed} from the detected code TDIs among which code smells and major issues are more prevalent.